Women’s rights in Qatar are conflicting, and even contradictory sometimes. This helpful guide sheds light on the issue.

 Voting rights for women in Qatar

 Qatar was the first Gulf country to allow women the right to vote alongside men, in 1999.
-You can find more information on this topic in our Guide to the government and political system in Qatar.
+You can find more information on this topic in our guide to the political system of Qatar.

 Women in power in Qatar